-Usually, when one thinks of breast reduction surgery, the most common thought is of a woman with overly large breasts having them reduced.
-However, and this may come as a surprise, there is a condition that affects Houston men, and men around the world called Gynecomastia.
-This isn’t a... | Read More
+Usually, when one thinks of breast reduction surgery, the most common thought is of a woman with overly large breasts having them reduced However, and this may come as a surprise, there is a condition that affects Houston men, and men around the world called Gynecomastia Gynecomastia isn’t a... | Read More

 Usually, when one thinks of breast reduction surgery, the most common thought is of a woman with overly large breasts having them reduced.
 However, and this may come as a surprise, there is a condition that affects Houston men, and men around the world called Gynecomastia.

 This condition is not that uncommon and includes a whole range of men that have breasts that are hardly noticeable to obvious over development.
 There are different types of Gynecomastia, and each may call for a different type of Gynecomastia surgery.
 Depending on whether the condition is pure glandular, or adult-onset, or another type, there are different remedies for each circumstance.
 A mild condition can be treated with liposuction.
 If it is more severe, a breast reduction and liposuction may be the best course of action.

 Gynecomastia is not dangerous, but it can have a psychological impact.
 As mentioned above, it could be extremely embarrassing and cause emotional issues in an individual.
 Young men who are reaching puberty and find themselves with this condition can suffer a great deal of anxiety.
 Fortunately, the problem often resolves itself with the end of puberty.

 The recovery from Gynecomastia surgery is fairly mild.
 There is usually soreness for about three to five days, which is controlled with prescription pain medications.
-A compression vest is customarily worn for about two weeks and smoothes the progress of healing.
+A compression vest is customarily worn for about two weeks and smoothens the progress of healing.
 There will be bruising which is more often than not gone in around two weeks.
 At about two to four weeks, patients can begin to resume normal activities.
 Swelling can persist for up to three months.

-It is wise to make sure that your surgeon has experience in the procedure and is board certified.
+It is wise to make sure that your surgeon has experience in the procedure and is board-certified.
 Even though this treatment is relatively mild, it is still a surgery, and therefore, you want the best possible surgeon to perform it.
 This will ensure safety and desired results.